 Hours after Trump’s message, the administration tried to walk it back.
-A White House spokesman said the president supported the House’s stopgap bill.
+A White House spokesman, Raj Shah, said the president supported the House’s stopgap bill.

 But Democrats pressed their advantage.
-Schumer brought up the tweet and questioned whether it meant that the president opposed the stopgap measure that congressional leaders from his own party were trying to pass.
+Schumer brought up the tweet and questioned whether it meant that the president opposes the stopgap measure that congressional leaders from his own party are trying to pass.